 Update: Ultimately, Opalescence is an environmental novel.
 A call to take seriously the protection of our only home, the earth.

 There is a growing, and troubling, disconnect between people and the rest of the biosphere.
-Though our ability to exist is intimately tied to it, many take for granted the amazing, diverse and beautiful world around us.
+Though our ability to exist is intimately tied to it, we tend take for granted the amazing, diverse and beautiful world around us.

 It’s time to rethink our actions.
 As Carl Sagan said, “the earth is where we make our stand”.

-Opalescence is, thus, a study in contrasts: the past and the future.
+Opalescence is a study in contrasts: the past and the future.
 Of what once was, what our world is capable of when left alone, with what is coming to be.
 It’s my attempt to help people remember, and with that memory perhaps change will come.